averycrespi/vtt-bridge/README.md

 - `roll20.js`: Receives messages from `background.js` and runs the commands in Roll20.

 We can't send messages directly between content scripts, so we use a background script as a relay.

-The extension requires the `tabs` permission to find Roll20 tabs in the same window.

 ## Credits